kds-github/data_discovery/README.md

 ## Database Installation

 To date ALL database development work has been done on PostgreSQL 14.13 on Linux Mint 21.3 Cinnamon.
-To install, run e "bash 0030_install_database.sh file" in the local github cloned directory.
+To install, run "bash 0030_install_database.sh" in a local github cloned directory.